Literary-Insights/blog/src/content/blog/Framers_ Human Advantage in an Age of Technology and Turmoil - Kenneth Cukier & Viktor Mayer-Schönberger & Francis de Véricourt.txt-1.md

 • Pluralism and intellectual diversity are important but can also create challenges, as seen in Bari Weiss' resignation from The New York Times.

 That covers the main points provided in a condensed and generalized summary.
-Let me know if you would like me to expand on or modify any part of the summary.

  Here is a summary of the provided sources: